NCC summer interns and stewards of Pendleton Island, NB (Photo by NCC)

 Since it was abandoned, the island became commonly owned by approximately 150 descendents of the late Ward Pendleton, under the Ward Pendleton Family Association, and one non-family member, Dr. Herb Mitton.

-The Nature Conservancy of Canada commissioned a “family tree” for Ward Pendleton and through extensive research, 114 of the 150 known descendants were located and agreed to donate their interest to NCC, as did Dr. Mitton in order for the island to be preserve in its natural habitat.
+The Nature Conservancy of Canada commissioned a “family tree” for Ward Pendleton and through extensive research, 114 of the 150 known descendants were located and agreed to donate their interest to NCC, as did Dr. Mitton in order for the island to be conserved in its natural habitat.

-Pendleton Island at a glace
+Pendleton Island at a glance

 The Island has interesting terrain.
-The north eastern shore has a bay with a steep, gravel barrier beach.
+The northeastern shore has a bay with a steep, gravel barrier beach.
 It contains a coastal forest with red spruce, yellow birch, mountain ash and red maple trees.
 The shoreline fronts a mixed forest of white spruce, black spruce, balsam fir and tamarack.